 The Ramsey County Law Library will reopen to the public on June 15.
 Access is limited to patrons conducting legal research or who have business in the courthouse.

-Patrons are required to check in with library staff as only ten people can be in the library at a time.
+Patrons are required to check in with library staff as only seven people can be in the library at a time.
 Housing, conciliation, and criminal defense clinics will continue with phone consultations.
 Please call the library at 651-266-8391 for more information.

 The Ramsey County Law Library provides residents with free law-related resources including books, journals, electronic databases, informational workshops and legal assistance.
 Law Library staff members are trained in legal research and can assist patrons in locating legal information in the library.

 Learn more about what law libraries can do to help self-represented litigants by watching this video.

 Visit the story map to learn more about county law libraries across the United States.